SWivid/F5-TTS/README.md

 accelerate config
 accelerate launch test_train.py
 ```
+An initial guidance on Finetuning #57.

 ## Inference

 To run inference with pretrained models, download the checkpoints from [🤗 Hugging Face](https://huggingface.co/SWivid/F5-TTS).

+Currently support up to 30s generation, which is the **TOTAL** length of prompt audio and the generated.
+Batch inference with chunks is supported by Gradio APP now.
+- To avoid inference failure, make sure you have seen through following instructions.
+- Uppercased letters will be uttered letter by letter, so use lowercased letter for normal words.
+- Add some spaces (blank: " ") or punctuations (e.g. "," ".") to explicitly introduce some pauses.

 ### Single Inference